Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Dataset

 \section{Dataset}

-To perform low-resource authorship style transfer, we must first choose a realistic domain to select source and target authors of the style transfer.
+To perform low-resource authorship style transfer, we first choose a realistic domain to select source and target authors of the style transfer.
 We choose authors from a Reddit corpus \citep{accountlinking} as our source and target users.
 These users are not likely to be well-published figures, but rather average anonymous social media users.
 Each Reddit user has 16 posts, so we style transfer 16 posts of a source author to the target author's style using the target author's 16 posts as examples of their style.
-Since we have no parallel examples between the source and target author to supervise learning, the setting here is \textit{unsupervised low-resource authorship style transfer}.
+Since we have no parallel examples between the source and target author to supervise learning, the setting here is \textit{unsupervised} low-resource authorship style transfer.

 For the authorship style transfer task, style and content can be deeply interwoven and it can sometimes be impossible to independently separate the two \citep{tstsurvey}.
 For example, it may not be possible to plausibly or convincingly style transfer text written by a video game enthusiast source author to the style of a target author who is a distinguished politician. \citet{tstsurvey} recommends limiting the task to ``scenarios where the attribute and semantics can be approximately separated.''
 For this reason, we draw three distinct dataset variants from Reddit that help test the effectiveness low-resource authorship style transfer can achieve in different scenarios.
 In each variant, we choose 15 source authors and 15 target authors and perform style transfer over all pairs, resulting in 225 unique style transfer source-target author pairs per variant.
 Each source-target author pair has 16 Reddit posts, so we style transfer 3,600 posts per dataset variant.